ChrstphrHll/npc_gen/students/Branus Shadegrove.md

 ### Description
 - Gnome Barbarian from Shadesburry Initiative
 - 1st year Diplomacy student in Treskal
-- shoulder length straight blonde hair that's plain, Gray eyes, and Light Tan skin
+- long wavy brunette hair that's put up, Gray eyes, and Light Tan skin
 - Is Sophisticated and Vague, and has Charity as their ideal

 ### Organizations